stripe-ruby-mock/stripe-ruby-mock/README.md

 Note: You may need to `ulimit -n 4048` before running the test suite to get all tests to pass.

+### Dependency updates

+When modifications are made to dependencies in addition to the changes to the Gemfile, Gemfile.lock and stripe-ruby-mock.gemspec you must also run `bundle exec appraisal update` to update the gemfiles specific to Stripe version 12 and Stripe version 13.

 ## Copyright

 Copyright (c) 2013 Gilbert